 Over the past two years, Salesforce has acquired three AI companies and recently announced Salesforce Einstein, their artificial intelligence service.
 Their latest initiative, which includes a team of 175 data scientists, uses machine learning to help employees more efficiently perform tasks by simplifying and speeding them up.
 In addition to Salesforce’s own employees, Einstein will be available for customers who can build their own applications.

 Twitter has invested significant funds into artificial intelligence.
 They have acquired 4 AI companies to date.
 Their latest acquisition of the AI tech startup, Magic Pony, cost them a cool $150 million.
-Twitter plan to harness the expertise gained through these acquisitions to become a key player in the video space.
+A while back Twitter introduced a so-called algorithmic timeline that ranked tweets based on relevance instead of the usual reverse chronological order.
+The company has also added AI to recommend certain tweets in users' timelines.

 ViSenze’s artificial intelligence technology works by recommending visually similar items to users when shopping online.
 ViSenze utilizes machine learning and computer vision algorithms, which process and analyze millions of visual content.
-They recently raised $10.5 million to develop their artificial intelligence technologies and grow their operations.
+It uses visual sensing to find a match for an item online, then offers filters for pricing, similarity and availability.

 Geared for busy users, x.ai’s intelligence virtual assistant Amy helps users schedule meetings.
 The concept is simple — if you receive a meeting request but don’t have time to work out logistics, you copy Amy onto the email and she handles it.
 Through machine learning and natural language processing, Amy schedules the best time and location for your meeting based on your preferences and schedule.